 Windows Media Player (Legacy) & The New Media Player App.

-The new Media Player app doesn’t burn songs onto CDs, for CD burning in Windows 10 & 11 you’ll need the original Windows Media Player.
+The new Media Player app that’s bundled with modern versions of Windows doesn’t burn CDs, it only plays your music.
+To burn a CD in Windows 10 & Windows 11 you’ll need the original Windows Media Player.

 Windows ships with two media player programs installed and it’s very easy to get them confused because they have almost identical names.